MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 an actual effect in the population, or whether it was simply due to chance.
-We label these two competing claims, $H_0$ and $H_A$, which are spoken as "H-nought" and "H_A"
+We label these two competing claims, $H_0$ and $H_A$, which are spoken as "H-naught" and "H_A"

 The **null hypothesis ($H_0$)** often represents either a skeptical perspective or a claim to be tested.
 The **alternative hypothesis ($H_A$)** represents an alternative claim under consideration and is often represented by a range of possible values for the parameter of interest. </div>\EndKnitrBlock{onebox}